 If the debt is sold to collections, however, chances are the collections agency will report your debt to the credit bureaus, at which time it may appear on your credit reports.

-An eviction will stay on your public record for seven years, but it won’t show up on your credit report.
-However, delinquencies and debt associated with an eviction, if they’re reported to the credit bureaus, will remain part of your credit history for the same amount of time: seven years.
-This is the same amount of time many negative marks remain on your credit history.
+An eviction can stay on tenant screening reports for up to seven years, but it won’t show up on your credit report.
+However, delinquencies and debt associated with an eviction, if they’re reported to the credit bureaus, will remain part of your credit history for seven years.
+[10] This is the same amount of time that many negative marks remain on your credit history.

 The easiest way to avoid eviction may be to resolve the situation as soon as you receive the first notice from the property owner.